Primary Navigation Mobile

 The flagship model is the 225hp plug-in hybrid.
 Fully charged, it accelerates briskly and effortlessly with noticeably low levels of engine noise – 0-62mph comes up in 7.9 seconds and the maximum speed is 145mph.

 These are acceptable performance figures for your money, but there are plenty of quicker rivals out there.
-But the C5 X’s forte is its refinement – and that makes this one feel the most suited to the car’s refined ride and laid-back demeanour.
+But the C5 X’s forte is its refinement – and that makes it one feel the option most suited to the car’s refined ride and laid-back demeanour.

 2022 Citroen CX5